bowman2001/perplexdoc/content/doc/basic/link/index.md

 ```

-The reason for not reporting missing fragments by default is the following: Only headings and their identifiers got an additional data structure in Hugo recently.
-When a link references other less common identifiers --- manual [anchors](anchor) or line numbers in code blocks for example --- the link hook invalidates them falsely because there is no way to find them in a Hugo template.
-Should you have a lot of these, you may want to leave the error level for fragments set to {$ignore} most of the time.
-But the warning level may still prove to be very valuable for reporting missing heading references at build time.
-Now you know which warnings you can just ignore if these warnings are enabled.
+Missing fragments are **not** reported by default, because only headings and their identifiers got an additional data structure in Hugo recently.
+When a link references other less common identifiers --- manual [anchors](anchor) or line numbers in code blocks for example --- the link hook invalidates them falsely because there is no way to find them in a Hugo template.[^1] Should you have a lot of these, you may want to leave the error level for fragments set to {$ignore} most of the time.
+But the {$warning} level may still prove to be very valuable for reporting missing heading references at build time.

-There is no possibility to throw an error for missing fragments just because not all fragments can be checked in a Hugo template.
-Valid content shouldn’t be able to stop a site from getting rendered.
+{.inline}

-{{< mnote up=11 >}}
+{{< mnote >}}
-Please, don’t get me wrong: Hugo renders links to all existing identifiers (fragments) completely fine.
+Hugo renders links to all existing identifiers (fragments) **completely fine**.
 It just doesn’t provide a data structure for all of them which is accessible in templates.
 {{< /mnote >}}

+[^1]: That’s also why there is no possibility to throw an error for missing fragments.
+Valid content shouldn’t be able to stop a site from getting rendered.

 If you want to rigorously check all your links --- even external ones --- you need to install additional software that validates a full local build (see [publish](publish#use-your-own-hardware)) of your site.
-Reliable tools like [html-proofer](https://github.com/gjtorikian/html-proofer) check all referenced URLs.
+Tools like [html-proofer](https://github.com/gjtorikian/html-proofer) check all referenced URLs.

-## Obsolete {$relref} shortcode
+## No need for the {$relref} shortcode

-Some Hugo users like Hugo’s built-in shortcode {$relref} to automatically generate the path relative to the project root for internal links --- at least I do especially at the start of a new project when I’m not completely sure about the content folder structure.
+Hugo’s built-in shortcode {$relref} automatically generates the relative path for pages with a unique page name.
+We could type `[relative link]({{</* relref "unique-page-name" */>}})` in the standard CommonMark link element and get the relative link without even knowing the actual path.
+{.inline}

+{{< mnote >}}
+{$relref} is a convenience only as long as projects are small.
+As soon as the content grows more and more duplicate filenames will exist (taxonomy pages are always included!).
+{{< /mnote >}}

-The shortcode expects a unique page name and then `[link]({{</* relref "unique-page-name" */>}})` produces this relative path to the unique page as the correct reference in the Markdown link.
-But the render-link hook can’t process the shortcode and may throw the infamous `HAHAHUGO...` error.
-So we need to abandon the shortcode once and for all for the sake of this advanced hook.
+But the render-link hook of this theme can’t process the shortcode and may throw the infamous `HAHAHUGO...` error.
+We need to abandon the shortcode once and for all for the sake of the advanced hook.

 This is not a problem and more of a chance: The render-link hook can also handle `[link](unique-page-name)`!
-If a page cannot be found another way it calls the {$relref} function internally as a last resort.
-So, we just don’t need the shortcode anymore inside of Markdown links.[^1] And that’s a relief because the combined syntax was a mess to type.
+If a page cannot be found in any other way it calls the {$relref} function as a last resort.
+We don’t need the shortcode anymore.[^2]

 Because Hugo’s default to throw an error and stop the build if {$relref} can’t find a page is quite harsh, the theme sets the parameter `refLinksErrorLevel: warning` in its configuration file.
-You can set it back to `error` in your project configuration of course.
+You can change it in your project configuration.

-[^1]: The only drawback of this render-hook I can see for now is: In case of a non-existing page name in a link reference we get the warning from {$relref} and additionally we may get a warning, an error, or nothing from the hook depending on its configuration.
+[^2]: There is one drawback: In case of a non-existing page we get a warning from {$relref} and we may get an additional warning, an error, or nothing from the hook depending on its configuration.